 Under the Moda Agreement, the Company paid Moda an upfront cash payment of \$2,700 and 37,836 shares of the Former Parent valued at approximately \$3,243.
-In addition, Moda will be eligible to receive additional development milestone payments of up to \$81,612 and commercial milestone payments of up to \$30,171.
+In addition, Moda will be eligible to receive additional development and regulatory milestone payments of up to \$81,612 and commercial milestone payments of up to \$30,171.
 The Moda Agreement has a term of four years and may be terminated earlier by the Company or Moda under certain circumstances including, for example, the Company's discontinuation of research on the MoDE platform or default.
+In August 2023, the Company entered into an amendment to the Moda Agreement with Moda.
+Under the amendment, Moda will be eligible to receive development and regulatory milestone payments up to \$25,200 and commercial milestone payments up to \$23,000, in addition to the milestones noted above.

-For the three and nine months ended September 30, 2023 and 2022, the Company did not record any material milestone payments related to the Moda Agreement.
+For the three and nine months ended September 30, 2023 March 31, 2024 the Company recorded research and 2022, development expense of \$850 related to developmental milestones under the Moda Agreement.
+For the three months ended March 31, 2023, the Company did not record any material milestone payments related to the Moda Agreement.